 This is one very common proplem that could discourage learners in non-native English learning environment.
 You must learn to ignore them.
 At the start they may give you unpleasant names, but in the future, they will look out for you begging to get your help.

-This is just a few areas that you can work on to improve your proficiency in English pronunciation and sound much like a native speaker.
+This is just a few areas that you can work on to improve your proficiency in English pronunciation and be over with pronunciation challenges and sound much like a native speaker.
 If you can use them, you will experience a change in your sound pronunciation; then you can proceed to other areas like intonation and stress.
 This implies that you may not learn everything one time.